Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

-Despite the cost-saving of parameter-level methods, they are proven inaccurate.
+\textbf{Disadvantages:} Despite the cost-saving of parameter-level methods, they are proven inaccurate.
 Simply summing up the saliencies of each parameter to measure the performance of architectures is problematic.
-This is because the saliency only reflects the impact of the parameter on that architecture.
-In fact, a recent work~\cite{ning2021evaluating} also pointed out that the existing parameter-level method adapted is not suitable for ranking architectures.
+This is because the saliency only reflects the impact of the parameter on the architecture.
+In fact, a recent work~\cite{ning2021evaluating} also pointed out that the existing parameter-level methods are not suitable for ranking architectures.
 Their ranking qualities even cannot surpass those of parameter size or FLOPs.
 This proves the unreliability of the parameter-level methods on the other hand.